 Test and Improve

 Cart abandonment emails are more effective when they are tested and optimized for find the best performance.
+Testing your abandonment emails is one of the many steps to improving cart abandonment rate.

 A/B tests can be carried out on design elements such as imagery, messaging, or calls to action.
 For example, we’ve improved conversions for clients by changing the color and contrast on CTAs, or by moving key elements to more prominent positions.